Tlacuaches/tlacuaches/Dockerfiles/voteapp/README.md

 ![Image of swarm init](https://raw.githubusercontent.com/dockersamples/example-voting-app/master/architecture.png) [see more details](https://github.com/dockersamples/example-voting-app "DockerExample")

-**Voting-app**: Front-end Python webapp that enables a user to choose between a cat and a dog **Redis**: Database where votes ares stored
+**Voting-app**: Front-end Python webapp that enables a user to choose between cat or dog **Redis**: Database where votes ares stored
 **.NET worker**: Service that get votes from redis and store the results in a postgres database **db**: The postgres database in wich vote's result are stored an retrieved from the result front-end